WP-Translations/wpt-custom-mo-file/readme.txt

 = Where can I find WPT Custom Mo File documentation and user guides? =

-For help setting up and configuring WPT Custom Mo File please refer to our [user guide](https://docs.WPT Custom Mo File.com/documentation/plugins/WPT Custom Mo File/getting-started/)
+For help setting up and configuring WPT Custom Mo File please refer to our [dedicated plugin page](https://wptranslations.org/plugins/wpt-custom-mo-file/)

 = Where can I get support or talk to other users? =

-If you get stuck, you can ask for help in the [WPT Custom Mo File Plugin Forum](https://wordpress.org/support/plugin/WPT Custom Mo File).
+If you get stuck, you can ask for help in the [WPT Custom Mo File Plugin Forum](https://wordpress.org/support/plugin/wpt-custom-mo-file).

-= Will WPT Custom Mo File work with my theme? = TODO
+= Will WPT Custom Mo File work with my theme and plugins? =

+Yes, WPT Custom Mo File wih any WordPress theme and plugins.

 = Where can I request new features, report bugs or contribute to the project? =

-Bugs can be reported either in our support forum or preferably on the [WPT Custom Mo File GitHub repository](TODO/issues).
+Bugs can be reported either in our support forum or preferably on the [WPT Custom Mo File GitHub repository](https://github.com/WP-Translations/wpt-custom-mo-file/issues).

 = WPT Custom Mo File is awesome!
 Can I contribute? =

 Yes you can!
-Join in on our [GitHub repository](TODO) :)
+Join in on our [GitHub repository](https://github.com/WP-Translations/wpt-custom-mo-file) :)

 == Screenshots ==

 1. The slick WPT Custom Mo File settings panel.
 2.
-3.
-4.
-5.
-6.

 == Changelog ==

+=== 1.0.0 (01 September 2016) ===

+* Initial Release

 == Upgrade Notice ==